-- Bernanke spoke openly about the Lehman Brothers weekend and the decisions the US Government made and the impact it had on the US economy and around the world.
+- Bernanke spoke openly about the Lehman Brothers weekend, the decisions the US Government made, and the impact it had on the US economy and worldwide.
 He believes the way that period was recorded was not accurate.
-It was said that the failure of Lehman was policy choice, but the truth is the opposite of that.
+It said that the failure of Lehman was a policy choice, but the truth is the opposite.

 - In the middle of the most intense financial crisis in US history, a meeting was set up at Federal Reserve Bank to discuss what to do.
-Choices made were different to AIG - AIG had the collateral and just needed cash to survive.
+The choices made were different to AIG - AIG had the collateral and just needed cash to survive.

-- The Troubled Asset Relief Program (TARP) turned out to be the most successful, the most profitable and yet the most unpopular system.
+- The Troubled Asset Relief Program (TARP) was the most successful, the most profitable and yet the most unpopular system.

-- Doing his historical research on economic depressions, Bernanke knew that the FED would be the lender of last resort in order to reduce the pressure of the run.
+- Doing his historical research on economic depressions, Bernanke knew that the FED would be the lender of last resort to reduce the pressure of the run.

 - Bernanke and the FED’s efforts to attack the crisis were international.

-- US markets were disrupted by the tremendous demand for US dollars - in particular from 14 countries around the world, including Australia.
+- US markets were disrupted by the tremendous demand for US dollars - particularly from 14 countries worldwide, including Australia.
 So the US decided to swap $US for foreign currencies to facilitate lending.

 - The Federal Reserve stood ready to be the lender of last resort.

-- Stress Tests were organised for corporations to see what would happen to the balance sheets if there was a new and deeper crisis.
-This was effective because companies showed they could remain solvent and lend if it eventuated.
-The valuable aspect of the stress test was that it disclosed all their financial results to the public so investors could see who was strong and who wasn’t and it certainly helped with economic recovery and confidence in the markets.
+- Stress Tests were organised for corporations to see what would happen to the balance sheets if there was a new and more profound crisis.
+This was effective because companies showed they could remain solvent and lend if needed.
+The valuable aspect of the stress test was that it disclosed all their financial results to the public so investors could see who was strong and who wasn’t.
+It certainly helped with economic recovery and confidence in the markets.

-- Bernanke agrees that we need risk taking in the future to build a healthy economy – we just need to monitor it closely.
+- Bernanke agrees that we need risk-taking in the future to build a healthy economy – we need to monitor it closely.

 - The financial system is much more stable than it was.
 Everything is better.

-- US unemployment rate today sits around 5.5% and it’s falling – but during the GFC it was around 9%.
+- US unemployment rate today sits around 5.5%, and it’s falling – but it was about 9% during the GFC.

-- Bernanke jokes that ‘prediction is very difficult, especially about the future.’
-According to him, there’s not much to indicate, at this point, that there are any major risks to the stability of the system.
-Yes growth has been slow but it’s still growing and recovering.
-It’s not going great guns but we are in the middle of a growth period.
-There’s still plenty of scope to keep growing in the US and we continue to see positive growth, just maybe not exciting growth.
+- Bernanke jokes that ‘prediction is tough, especially about the future.’
+According to him, there’s not much to indicate, at this point, any significant risks to the system's stability.
+Yes, growth has been slow, but it’s still growing and recovering.
+It’s not going great, guns, but we are in the middle of a growth period.
+There are still plenty of scopes to keep growing in the US, and we continue to see positive growth, just maybe not exciting.

-- If there was to be a crisis, where it would come from?
-Bernanke believes it would be geo-political risks.
-Financially he says we are stronger and there are more tools to address possible risks.
+- If there were to be a crisis, where it would come from?
+Bernanke believes it would be a geopolitical risk.
+Financially he says we are more robust, and there are more tools to address possible risks.
 So it’s difficult to know where shocks could come from.
-But a de-stablising situation is less than it could otherwise be.
+But a de-stabilising situation is less than it could otherwise be.

-- Looking back at the GFC in 2008/9, economies all went up and went down together.
-Since then, countries have moved in their own independent way, doing different things.
+- Looking back at the GFC in 2008/9, economies went up and down together.
+Since then, countries have moved independently, doing different things.
 This may need to change.